Ben Shelly: Probe of Tribal Council discretionary funds

-Navajo Nation President (2011-2015)
+Navajo Nation President (2011–2015)

-In the Navajo Nation Tribal presidential election, held on November 2, 2010, Shelly defeated New Mexico Sen. Lynda Lovejoy, becoming the first vice president to be elected to the Navajo Nation Presidency, dashing Lovejoy's hopes of becoming the tribe's first female president.
+In the Navajo Nation Tribal presidential election, held on November 2, 2010, Shelly defeated New Mexico Sen. Lynda Lovejoy, becoming the first vice president to be elected to the Navajo Nation presidency, dashing Lovejoy's hopes of becoming the tribe's first female president.
 Shelly was sworn in as president on January 11, 2011.

 Despite Vice President Shelly facing criminal charges in the probe of the council's controversial use of discretionary funds, he would go on to win the 2010 election.
 Later, Shelly would be cleared of any wrongdoing.
 Shelly would serve as president during the 88-member Tribal Council reduction following the special election of December 2009 that was aimed at reforming the Navajo government.

 Shelly received 52 percent of the vote in the 2010 presidential race.
-His opponent, New Mexico state Sen. Lynda Lovejoy, garnered 47 percent of the vote - 33,692 votes to Lovejoy's 30,357.
+His opponent, New Mexico state senator Lynda Lovejoy, garnered 47 percent of the vote - 33,692 votes to Lovejoy's 30,357.
 Voter turnout hit nearly 58 percent in the 2010 tribal elections.

-In his last days as Navajo President, he would veto various controversial bills effecting the still as yet decided 2014 Navajo Presidential Race.
+In his last days as Navajo President, he would veto various controversial bills affecting the still as-yet-decided 2014 Navajo presidential Race.

-Shelly's presidential term was extended five months after the uncertainty of The Navajo Nation Presidential Election affected his Term in office, The Shelly Jim Administration Term in office officially ended on May 12, 2015, at 12:00 PM Noon, in which before a Flag Retiring Ceremony for the Navajo and US Flags which flew for the Shelly Jim Administration were retired and new ones flown.
+Shelly's presidential term was extended five months after the uncertainty of The Navajo Nation presidential election affected his term in office, The Shelly-Jim administration term officially ended on May 12, 2015, during which a flag retiring ceremony for the Navajo and U.S. flags that flew for the Shelly-Jim administration were retired and new ones flown.

-Navajo Nation presidential election, 2015
+2015 Navajo Nation presidential election

-During the Navajo Nation primary election on August 26, 2014, President Ben Shelly lost his bid for a second term with only 2,446 votes from out of 110 chapters.
+During the Navajo Nation primary election on August 26, 2014, President Ben Shelly lost his bid for a second term with only 2,446 votes from 110 chapters.
 Former Arizona representative Chris Deschene and former two-term Navajo Nation president Joe Shirley Jr. were to move on to the general election, but the Navajo Supreme Court suspended the 2014 general election, and the Council subsequently delayed the election further.
-Ben Shelly's term ends January 13, 2015.
-As determined by the Navajo Nation Code §1006, the Speaker of the Navajo Council shall assume the duties of the office in the event a vacancy of both the president and vice president.
+Ben Shelly's term ended January 13, 2015.
+As determined by the Navajo Nation Code §1006, the speaker of the Navajo Council shall assume the duties of the office in the event a vacancy of both the president and vice president.

 Navajo Nation president interim appointee (2015)

-In a controversial appointment, Ben Shelly was designated interim president; contradicting Navajo Nation Code § 1006 in resolutions referenced as CD-80-14 and CD-81-14. on May 12, 2015, Ben Shelly and Rex Lee Jim finished their one term which was unprecedentedly extended another five months, after problems with the disqualification of presidential hopeful Chris Deschenee and ongoing special election between Joe Shirley Jr. and Russell Begaye.
-The Shelly Jim Administration passed on the Navajo Nation Executive Office at 12:00 pm noon onto newly elected Navajo president-elect Russell Begaye and vice president-elect Johnathon Nez.
+In a controversial appointment, Ben Shelly was designated interim president; contradicting Navajo Nation Code § 1006 in resolutions referenced as CD-80-14 and CD-81-14. on May 12, 2015, Ben Shelly and Rex Lee Jim finished their one term which was unprecedentedly extended another five months, after problems with the disqualification of presidential hopeful Chris Deschenee and the ongoing special election between Joe Shirley Jr. and Russell Begaye.
+On that day the Shelly-Jim Administration passed the Navajo Nation executive office to newly-elected Navajo president-elect Russell Begaye and vice president-elect Johnathon Nez.